mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.3.0 =
+* Added Autoresponder feature.
+Send welcome email after user signup.
+* Added contextual opening of controls when optin elements are clicked.
+* Added custom css option to email template builder.
+* Added some toast notifications to the form builder to remind you of things to do.
+* Added filtering of new post notification by post tags and categories.
+* Added auto-detect and convert vimeo & youtube embed to image link.
+* Added: New post notification can now be sent to users with specific roles.
+* Improved compatibility with most WP themes in customizer.
+* Fixed bug where contextual display of integrations wasn’t properly working.
+* Fixed usage tracking not dismissing.
+* Moved success message to after conversion panel.
+* Update tinymce control to use the latest API.
+* Added filter customize/edit url.

 = 2.2.2.1 =
 * Fixed bug where 'Globally load optin' wasn't kicking in.